OpenPrinting/ippusbxd/readme.md

 Exposing the printer on localhost is the way how the IPP-over-USB standard is intended and therefore this is how it is intended to proceed on production systems and especially on Linux distributions.

-Disadvantage of this method is that Avahi needs to be modified so that it advertises services on localhost and these only on the local machine.
+This requires Avahi 0.8.0 or newer, as older versions of Avahi do not support advertising services on localhost.
+The new Avahi versions allow advertising services on the loopback network interface "lo" only to the local machine, what is what we need here.
+Older Avahi versions can be used after applying a simple patch though.

-Exposing the printer on the dummy0 interface does not require any changes on Avahi, but it is more awkward to set up the system and to access the printer and its web administration interface.
+Exposing the printer on the dummy0 interface does not require Avahi 0.8.0 or any changes on older Avahi versions, but it is more awkward to set up the system and to access the printer and its web administration interface.

 ### 1. Expose the printer on localhost